kklin/useful-unix/README.md

 ### Extra features (what would you like to add?)
 - Background processes
+- Only prompt for metadata if the appropriate option is set
 - Automatic metadata generation
 - Integrate it with automator on Mac